ShieldBattery/node-interval-tree/README.md

 intervalTree.search(12, 20) // -> ['foo', 'baz']
 ```

+More examples can be found in the demo folder

 ## Typescript users
 Types are included in the package but the exposed types rely on some global modules that can't be included automatically.